mrschick/ChessGame-2023/README.md

   chess game logic.
 I worked with the team on desingn efforts and integrated the backend with the frontend for a <br>
   visually appealing chess game and a smooth user interaction.
 Additionally, I collaborated with team members to <br>
   integrate and optimize the project using Maven, ensuring a streamlined and efficient development process. <br>
 * __Ridvan Plluzhina:__ Creating a chess game in Java was a great learning experience for me.
-I got to dive deeper into OOP programming.
-I also explored JavaFX, a tool for building the game's interface, which is what players see and interact with.
-It was exciting to see how code turns into a visual game that people can play.
+I got to dive deeper into <br>
+   OOP programming.
+I also explored JavaFX, a tool for building the game's interface, which is what players see and <br>
+  interact with.
+It was exciting to see how code turns into a visual game that people can play.<br>
 * __Fabio Schick:__

 #### Git